 - Cut decorative shapes from the leftover puff pastry with a cookie cutter or a sharp knife, and place them on top of the pie.

 - Brush with beaten egg and make a cross-shaped cut in the center of the pie so steam can escape during baking.
-You can also place a ceramic pie funnel.
+You can also place a ceramic pie bird.

-- Put the pie in the oven and bake at 195º C for 40 minutes.
+- Place the pie in the oven and bake at 195º C for 40 minutes.

-- Once done, take it out of the oven and let it rest on a wire rack for about 15 minutes so the filling can set.
-Serve and enjoy this delight.
+- As soon as it's ready, take it out of the oven and let it rest on a wire rack for about 15 minutes so the filling can settle.
+Serve and enjoy this wonderful pie.